RikLamers/RikLamers/README.md

 ## Currently...

 I'm currently available for job opportunities.
 I'm a (junior) front-end Developer based in The Netherlands.

-I've got experience in the following:
+Things I do:
-* 🟢 HTML/(S)CSS
+* HTML/CSS
-* 🟢 JavaScript
+* JavaScript
-* 🟢 Vue
+* Vue

+I've got experience in:
-* 🟡 Angular
+* Angular
-* 🟡 React
+* React

 <a href="https://www.linkedin.com/in/rik-lamers-9332a8a9/"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn"></a>